incincible-Anoop-bhat/cpp-projects/README.md

 # cpp-projects
-just run the .exe to play and if you are interested in the programming part then check out the .cpp file.
+just run the tictactoe.exe file inside the folder to play and if you are interested in the programming part then check out the .cpp file.